SyedMoin-lab/Synthetix-AI-startups/README.md

 If you are using the site’s codebase largely unmodified, please credit me as the developer of the website.

-If you have any questions or concerns, please feel free to contact me on [Twitter.](https://twitter.com/victorwill__) I am always happy to help!
+If you have any questions or concerns, please feel free to contact me on [LinkedIn.](https://www.linkedin.com/in/syed-moinuddin106/) I am always happy to help!

-## Feedback

-While I would not be accepting contributions or pull requests at this time, I appreciate your feedback on this project.
-If you have any suggestions or questions, please don’t hesitate to reach out to me on [Twitter.](https://twitter.com/victorwill__) Your feedback is valuable and will help me improve.

 ## License